ginobilinie/infantSeg/README.md

 If you think it is useful for you, please star it.
 HAHA.

-Here is a list of what the files mean:
+Here is a list of what the network related files mean:

 a. infant_train_test.prototxt: define the network architecture